-Smart-Ass Tees founder and Chief Engineer, David Potts, can often be spied sitting behind a stack of notes and sketches, obsessively tweaking another new product design.
+Smart-Ass Tees– which is the true original name of the store– Founder and Chief Engineer, David Potts, can often be spied sitting behind a stack of notes and sketches, obsessively tweaking another new product design.
 A little to the left… a touch smaller… a bit darker.

 “Would you please pass me that whatchamacallit, honey?”
 He points vaguely towards a small mess of things, and the girl instinctively throws him an oddly shaped mechanical object.